15. Unevaluated expressions (*)#

 Important

-The deparse function can be used to convert language objects to character vectors.
-For instance:
+The deparse function converts language objects to character vectors, e.g.:

 deparse(quote(mean(x+2)))